Vivian Cash: Genealogy

 In February 2021, historian Henry Louis Gates Jr., host of the show Finding Your Roots, featured Rosanne Cash as a guest.
 His researchers had studied both sides of her parents' families through documents and DNA analysis.

 They confirmed her mother Vivian Liberto's paternal Sicilian ancestry, documented for 300 years in Cefalù, Sicily.
 Vivian's grandfather Rosario Liberto arrived in New Orleans in 1895 and migrated to San Antonio, Texas.
 There he married an Italian woman from his hometown, and founded what became a chain of successful Italian grocery stores.

 They found Vivian's known German and Irish ancestors.
 They also found that one of Vivian's maternal great-great-grandmothers was Sally Shields, a woman of mixed race who was born into slavery in Alabama.
 Sally's mother was an enslaved African American.
-Sally's White father and master was William Bryant Shields, a planter born in North Carolina and the son of an Irish immigrant.
+Sally's White father and enslaver was William Bryant Shields, a planter born in North Carolina and the son of an Irish immigrant.
 He also fathered Shields's eight siblings.
 He used his wealth and political influence to gain an act of the legislature in 1848 to free all nine of his children.
 At this time the legislature no longer allowed individuals to manumit slaves through private deeds or other such actions.
 The legislature's act was conditional, stipulating that the Shields's children's 'freedom' was "confined as to residence to the counties of Perry, Dallas and Wilcox".
 Further, it precluded them from being able to inherit land.
 Shields was noted in other records as "not recognized in good society," probably because of his acknowledgement of his mixed-race family and efforts on their behalf, in a slave society that did not want to acknowledge such "shadow families".

 The show found that Sally Shields had married a White man, Andrew Robinson, in 1838 in Perry County, Alabama.
 She was still enslaved, so the marriage was ostensibly illegal as slaves were not allowed to marry, but her husband posted a $200 bond to gain registration of the marriage by the county clerk, to make it legal.